RiteshLuitel60/API_Project_Ritesh/README.md

 # API Project Ritesh

-An Android application that demonstrates API integration and modern Android development practices.
-The app allows users to explore famous architectural landmarks through a clean and intuitive interface.
+A modern Android application that demonstrates API integration and follows best practices in Android development.
+The app showcases a clean architecture implementation with a focus on maintainability and scalability.

 ## Features

 - **Authentication**: Secure login system with username/password authentication
-- **Dashboard**: Displays a list of famous architectural landmarks
+- **Dashboard**: Displays a list of items in a clean, modern interface
-  - Shows building name and architect for each entry
-  - Clean card-based UI design
+  - Card-based UI design
   - Clickable items for detailed view
-- **Detailed View**: Comprehensive information about each architectural landmark
+- **Detailed View**: Comprehensive information display
-  - Building name
+  - Clean and intuitive user interface
-  - Architect
+  - Responsive design
-  - Location
+  - Efficient data loading
-  - Year completed
-  - Architectural style
-  - Height (in meters)
-  - Detailed description

 ## Technical Stack